Frequently Asked Questions

 What are the benefits of working with an independent, clinician-owned practice?

 Working with an independent, clinician-owned practice means your care is provided directly by the therapist you meet with, supporting continuity, consistency, and a more personal therapeutic relationship.
-Working outside of larger systems, including insurance and technology platforms, can allow for a deeper, more individualized experience—one that is guided by your needs rather than external requirements.
-This also supports greater clinical flexibility and a high level of privacy, confidentiality, and discretion tailored to your needs.
+Working outside of larger systems, including insurance and technology platforms, can allow for a deeper, more individualized experience, one that is guided by your needs rather than external requirements.
+This also supports greater clinical flexibility and a high level of privacy, confidentiality, and discretion.
 I am deeply committed to my clinical practice and to maintaining a consistent therapeutic frame that supports safety, depth, and continuity in the work.

 Your information is handled with strict confidentiality and used solely for clinical purposes.